Embassy of the United States, Singapore

 The Embassy of the United States of America, Singapore is the diplomatic mission of the United States to Singapore.
 It is one of the largest American embassies in the Asia-Pacific region and the focal point for events relating to the United States held in Singapore.

-It also provides assistance to American citizens and residents who live in Singapore and issues long term visas to Singapore nationals or other foreign nationals in Singapore who needs a visa to visit the United States.
+It also provides assistance to American citizens and residents who live in Singapore, and issues visas to Singapore nationals and foreign nationals residing in Singapore.

-The office of the United States Ambassador to Singapore is currently held by Jonathan E. Kaplan, appointed with effect from 6 December 2021.
+The office of the United States Ambassador to Singapore was held by Jonathan E. Kaplan, appointed with effect from 6 December 2021 until Jan 2025.

 Location

 The embassy is located at Tanglin Road.
 The closest Mass Rapid Transit (MRT) station is Napier.

 History

 Early years

 The first US diplomatic mission in Singapore was established in 1833 with the assignment of Joseph Balestier as consul.
 Although Singapore was an important free trade port, there was some question over whether Americans were legally allowed to conduct business there by the British, and so he was officially assigned to "Rhio (Riau, then a part of the Dutch East Indies) and such other places as are nearer thereto than to the Residence of any other Consul or Vice Consul of the United States" while residing in Singapore and mostly conducting business related to the territory.
 It was only in 1836 that an official consulate was established in Singapore with Balestier as consul.
 The post was promoted to a consulate-general in 1893.